Side Walker Position

 - The instructor will explain the support method best suited for your rider

-- Stay forward and avoid the horse back end
+- Stay forward and avoid the horse’s back end

 - DO NOT rest your elbows on the horse’s back.
-This is where their kidneys are located and is a sensitive area
+This is where their kidneys are located and it is a sensitive area.

-- If your arms become tired, let your leader know to walk to the center of the arena so you can switch sides
+- If your arms become tired, let your Leader know to walk to the centre of the arena so you can stop the horse and switch sides.

 - Call the instructor for assistance